felipefariasdasilva/felipefariasdasilva/README.md

 [![AVS1508's GitHub Stats](https://github-readme-stats.vercel.app/api?username=felipefariasdasilva&show_icons=true)](https://github.com/felipefariasdasilva)

 Hello folks!
 How are you doing?
-I am Felipe Farias, Brazilian and computer engineer by UNIFEI
+I am Felipe Farias, Brazilian and computer engineer by Federal University of Itajubá - UNIFEI

-Passionate about technology, mainly programming, I came walking in microservices which I study daily, implementing them in the best possible way, using concepts like Clean Code, SOLID, Clean Architecture, Kafka messaging, automating CI / CD pipelines with Jenkins, and making deliveries in Docker containers at cloud providers like GCP.
+Passionate about technology, mainly programming, I came walking in microservices which I study daily, implementing them in the best possible way, using concepts like Clean Code, SOLID, Clean Architecture, Kafka messaging, automating CI/CD pipelines with Jenkins, and making deliveries in Docker containers at cloud providers like GCP.

-## Study Stack
+## Stack

 ### Backend
 * Java